RoyBerube/Lagrange/_posts/2017-11-20-Sensor Monitor with a Raspberry Pi.md

 Raspbian also comes with some useful software that is excellent for my purposes. *Node Red* provides a drag and drop interface for logic structure of your program.
 Reading a switch and sending an email with it is very easy.
 Another great feature is its web interface - useful to check that the device is running and to see the sensor reading.

 After some testing of the *Node Red* switch sensing input I was less enthusiastic about it.
-It is using edge detection and about 1 or 2 percent of the time would miss detecting a signal transition.
-Since it is edge detection, it only sends a signal again when the switch changes state again.
+It uses edge detection and about 1 or 2 percent of the time would miss detecting a signal transition.
+With edge detection it only sends a signal again when the switch changes state again.
 Not good.
 There had to be a better way.

 Luckily, Node Red also gives users an easy way to run an executable script.
 Python is perfect for this.
 I decided to use busy polling with the sensor being read at regular intervals - it is currently running every 30 seconds.
 Here is the script:
 ```python